Moore's law: Alternative materials research

 Biological computing research shows that biological material has superior information density and energy efficiency compared to silicon-based computing.

-Various forms of graphene are being studied for graphene electronics, e.g. graphene nanoribbon transistors have shown great promise since its appearance in publications in 2008.
+Various forms of graphene are being studied for graphene electronics, e.g., graphene nanoribbon transistors have shown promise since their appearance in publications in 2008.
 (Bulk graphene has a band gap of zero and thus cannot be used in transistors because of its constant conductivity, an inability to turn off.
 The zigzag edges of the nanoribbons introduce localized energy states in the conduction and valence bands and thus a bandgap that enables switching when fabricated as a transistor.
 As an example, a typical GNR of width of 10 nm has a desirable bandgap energy of 0.4 eV.)
 More research will need to be performed, however, on sub-50 nm graphene layers, as its resistivity value increases and thus electron mobility decreases.

 Forecasts and roadmaps

 In April 2005, Gordon Moore stated in an interview that the projection cannot be sustained indefinitely: "It can't continue forever.
 The nature of exponentials is that you push them out and eventually disaster happens."
 He also noted that transistors eventually would reach the limits of miniaturization at atomic levels: